-The Company has adopted the International Financial Reporting Standards (IFRSs), International Accounting Standards (IFRSs), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) endorsed by the Financial Supervisory Commission (hereinafter referred to as the "FSC") and applicable for fiscal years beginning after January 1, 2022.
-Except for the following descriptions of the nature and impact that the application of newly issued or revised standards will have, other first-time adopts have no material effects on the Company.
+The Groups has adopted the International Financial Reporting Standards (IFRSs), International Accounting Standards (IFRSs), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) endorsed by the Financial Supervisory Commission (hereinafter referred to as the "FSC") and applicable for fiscal years beginning after January 1, 2022.
+The newly issued or revised standards will have, other first-time adopts have no material effects on the Group.